pequet/core-privatize-folders/memory-bank/system-patterns.md

 *   **Data Schema Overview/Link:**

-    *   The data schema is that of the configuration file: a newline-separated list of folder names.
+    *   The data schema is that of the configuration file (e.g., `default.config`): a newline-separated list of folder names.
 Lines beginning with `#` are ignored as comments.

 *   **Data Caching Strategies:**